-The Group's long-term debt is comprised of a combination of fixed, floating and index-linked debt, with a range of maturities and interest rates reflective of prevailing market rates at issue.
+The Group's long-term debt is comprised of a combination of fixed, floating and index-linked debt, taking derivatives into account, with a range of maturities and interest rates reflective of prevailing market rates at issue.

 The Group issues debt in the public bond markets and maintains credit ratings with a number of leading credit rating agencies.
 During the period, the Group's credit ratings have been formally reviewed and affirmed.
+Fitch changed the outlook for ENWL to negative from stable, citing financial pressure from the upcoming price control.